aaronbond/Swipe-Deck/README.md

 "rotation_degrees" - (Float) degree of tilt offset as the card moves left / right

-"card_spacing" - (Float) amount to offset each card on the Y axis, 0 will put cards directly atop each other
+"card_spacing" - (Dimension) amount to offset each card on the Y axis, 0dp will put cards directly atop each other (dp, px etc)

 "render_above" - (Boolean) render the cards above other views in the layout